santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 4 - Network Attacks & Web Security.md

 >
 > 3. Ignoring browser warnings and proceeding to a website **can expose sensitive data to attackers** who may be intercepting traffic due to a MITM attack.
 SSL/TLS errors indicate a possible MITM situation.
 >
 > 4. Open Wi-Fi hotspots at places like airports are convenient, but they come with risks.
-Since anyone can connect without a password, it's easy for bad guys to snoop on what you're doing online and find sensitive info like passwords and banking info
->
->    They might be able to see sensitive things like passwords or banking info.
-It's best to avoid doing anything private or sensitive on these networks.
-Stick to basic web browsing, and save important stuff for when you're on a network you trust, like at home.
->
->    If you absolutely must use a public hotspot, make sure the websites you visit have a little lock icon and "https" in the address bar.
+Since anyone can connect without a password, it's **easy for bad guys to snoop on what you're doing** online and find sensitive info like passwords!
+If you absolutely must use a public hotspot, **make sure the websites you visit have a little lock icon and "https" in the address bar**.
 That means your connection to the site is secure and encrypted.

 # Exercise 3